sophmrtn/sophmrtn.github.io/_pages/about.md

 My research focuses on applying interpretable deep learning methods to predict dementia with neuroimaging data.
 I am interested in understanding how explanations can be used to bridge the gap between AI and healthcare.
 A review paper summarising the state-of-the-art in interpretable dementia research is ongoing, and the registered protocol can be found [here](https://www.crd.york.ac.uk/prospero/display_record.php?RecordID=291992){:target="_blank"}.
 You can find this and any future publications [here](https://sophmrtn.github.io/publications/).

 Outside of my research, I am a Director of [The Blackett Family](https://www.theblackettlabfamily.com){:target="_blank"}, a network for UK based Black physicists, and a Board Trustee for the educational charity, [Project Partners](https://projectpartners.org.uk/){:target="_blank"}.
 Through these organisations, I'm able to share my research with various groups and take part in public engagement opportunities, some of which are listed on the [outreach](https://sophmrtn.github.io/outreach/) page.

-I also frequently binge-watch films and TV series.
+I'm also a huge advocate for binge-watching as many TV series as possible.

 Please feel free to [contact](mailto:s.martin.20@ucl.ac.uk) me for collaboration or questions!